 Q3.
 What is a KDS in hospitality?

 In hospitality, a KDS (Kitchen Display System) connects the front-of-house with the kitchen.
-It organizes and routes orders to the right stations, ensuring smoother service.
+It displays, organizes and routes orders to the right stations, ensuring smoother service.

 Q5.
 Is restaurant KDS worth the investment?